dafacto/esd-fyi/_reasons/05_governance.md

 2. Proposals that proceed to vote are added to the Governance screen of the ESD platform.

 3. If you have ESD bonded in the DAO, you can click the “Go To” button on any active proposal, and vote in favor or against the proposal.
-ESD use a “quadratic voting” mechanism, that weights votes according to the amount of ESD held, but with a decaying factor that allows broader and fairer participation, decreasing the influence of “whales”.

-At this point, you know all the basics of Empty Døllar Set!
+At this point, you know all the basics of Empty Set Døllar!

 The last step of your introduction is a peek at some [helpful resources to get you started](/resources/)!